beckyphan/repondez-sil-vous-plait/README.md

 ## Installation

-To use this application locally, fork and clone this repository onto your computer and run ```shotgun``` to get a local server running the application.
+To use this application locally, clone this repository onto your computer and run ```shotgun``` to get a local server running the application.

 ## Usage